Trusted WordPress tutorials, when you need them most.

 components of a web server size

-Higher capacity components increase the web server size, making it faster and more powerful.
+Higher capacity components increase the web server’s size, making it faster and more powerful.
+We’ve optimized many websites with these components, and the performance improvements are clear.

-Here are some of the most important components of a web server that determine its size and performance.
+Here are the most important components of a web server that determine its size and performance:

 Processing Power (CPU)